30 Ways to Use 100k Points

 When we first started using points, I remember staring at our balance of 100,000 and wondering: how far can this actually take a family of six?

 I had seen people use that many points for one first-class flight or two nights at a luxury hotel.
-But I knew there had to be a better way—especially if I wanted to stretch those points into real family vacations.
-And the good news?
-There absolutely is!
-We’ve used 100k points for a full week of hotel stays, roundtrip flights for four, or two rooms at a resort where my husband and I got our own room.
-That’s the magic of smart redemptions.
+But I knew there had to be a better way, especially if I wanted to stretch those points into real family vacations.

 Real Ways Real Families Use 100k Points

-Today I’m sharing 30 real ways families can use 100,000 points—a mix of dreamy resorts, real-life flight redemptions, and some of the most practical travel hacks we use again and again.
+Today I’m sharing 30 real ways families can use 100,000 points: a mix of dreamy resorts, real-life flight redemptions, and some of the most practical travel hacks we use again and again.

 Here’s a list of flexible travel credit cards I recommend that help you earn the kinds of points used in these redemptions.